Scar pulling: why it happens and how to regain mobility naturally

 Absolutely not.
 A scar that is several years old can still be worked on.
 Scar tissue is alive and kicking, even long after surgery.
 Progress will be more gradual, but it is real and measurable.

-Thousands of people have regained comfort and mobility after years of silent discomfort - simply because they never knew it was possible to act on their scar.
+Thousands of people have regained comfort and mobility after years of silently enduring discomfort, simply because they had never known that it was possible to treat their scar.

 What STIMCARE users say

 ★★★★★ «After my C-section, I had tension in my back and pelvis.
 In 2 months with the patches, I regained my mobility and the pain disappeared.
-The scar is also much more supple.» Sophie L. - C-section, 4 months post-partum
+The scar is also much more supple.» Sophie L., Cesarean section, 4 months postpartum

 Scar pulling: what you need to know

-• Pulling scars are often caused by adhesions - a very common but avoidable phenomenon
+• Pulling scars are often caused by adhesions, a very common but preventable phenomenon

 • Fascias are interconnected: a scar can affect distant areas (back, pelvis, neck...).